Aspects of Cubical Higher Category Theory: Abstract

 \section{Abstract}

-In this article\footnote{In this "v2 arxived version" we have changed only $p=0$ by $p=m+1$ just before the section \ref{isostretchings}.} we show how to build aspects of articles \cite{kamel,Cam,penon} but with the cubical geometry.
+In this article\footnote{This article has been financially supported by the National French Program \textit{Aspie Friendly}.} we show how to build aspects of articles \cite{kamel,Cam,penon} but with the cubical geometry.
 Thus we define a monad on the category $\Cu\E$ of cubical sets which algebras are models of cubical weak $\infty$-categories.
-Also for each $n\in\mathbb{N}$ we define a monad on $\Cu\E$ which algebras are models of cubical weak $(\infty,n)$-categories.
+Also we define a monad on $\Cu\E$ which algebras are models of cubical weak $\infty$-groupoids with connections.
 And finally we define a monad on the category\footnote{$\Cu\E^2$ means the cartesian product $\Cu\E\times\Cu\E$, and $\Cu\E^n$ means the $n$-fold cartesian product of $\Cu\E$ with itself.} $\Cu\E^2$ which algebras are models of cubical weak $\infty$-functors, and a monad on the category $\Cu\E^4$ which algebras are models of cubical weak natural $\infty$-transformations.